Tahseen Ullah Khan

-Vice Admiral Tahseen Ullah Khan is a Pakistan Navy naval officer and the current director-general of the Pakistan Maritime Security Agency.
+Tahseen Ullah Khan was a Pakistan Navy naval officer and served as director-general of the Pakistan Maritime Security Agency.
 A Navy engineer officer, Khan has previously served as a Defence Attaché at the Pakistan High Commission in Malaysia and as a military advisor to the Malaysian Navy.

 Education

 Khan attended the military high school Cadet College Kohat where he graduated with a pre-engineering advanced diploma.
 He is a graduate of Pakistan Navy Staff Course and Armed Forces War Course and holds degrees of B.Sc.
 (Hons) in Chemical engineering from Karachi University and Master's degree in War Studies from Quaid-e-Azam University, Islamabad.
 He also holds a diploma in French language from National University of Modern Languages, Islamabad.

 Pakistan Navy career

-Khan was commissioned in Pakistan Navy on 1 December 1977.
+Khan was commissioned in the Pakistan Navy on 1 December 1977.
 Upon attaining his commission, he was selected to undergo his training at Britannia Royal Naval College, Dartmouth, Devon, United Kingdom.
 On his return from UK, he joined the Submarine Service of the Pakistan Navy where-in he served onboard submarines in various capacities.
 He specialized in the Arms of Submarines from CIN, St. Mandrier, France in 1986.
 He also served as ADC to Chairman Joint Chiefs of Staff Committee from 1989–91.
 He commanded two submarines; S-134 PNS Ghazi/M and S-133 PNS Mangro from 1994–96.